Solvers

 - Running an agent scaffold

 Tasks have a single top-level solver that defines an execution plan.
-This solver could be implemented with arbitrary Python code (calling the model as required) or could consist of a set of other sovlers composed together.
+This solver could be implemented with arbitrary Python code (calling the model as required) or could consist of a set of other solvers composed together.
 Solvers can therefore play two differnet roles:

 Composite specifications for task execution; and